Matthew Brannon, Hors d’oeuvres (2014)

 edition of 25 copies signed and numbered + 7 A.P + 4 H.C

 screenprints by Sarah Shebaro, Brooklyn

-binding by Clara Gevaert, Brussels
+binding by Clara Gevaert, Brussel

 Matthew Brannon’s images are intentionally seductive and can be identified immediately, reminescent of archetypes.